 Even though the image a cat and a ball of string is timelessly iconic, string and cats do not mix.
 Cats have barbed tongues, so when they lick or bite something, it’s nearly impossible to spit it out, even if they wanted to.
 Any kind of string, or thread that has been swallowed has the potential to strangulate their intestines as it’s digested, and in some cases will kill them without emergency surgery.

-To avoid this, remove rugs with fringe, keep them away from laundry baskets that may have towels with fringes.
-Also watch for other stringy items like windchimes, jewelry, shoelaces, macramé planters, beaded or foil curtains, blind pulls, even long human hair and some cat toys.
+To avoid this, remove rugs with fringe, keep cats away from laundry baskets that may have towels with fringes.
+Also watch for other stringy items like windchimes, jewelry, shoelaces, macramé planters, beaded or foil curtains, blind pulls, beaded pillows, even long human hair and some cat toys.

 It doesn’t look tasty to me, but your cat may give it a chew!
 Barring that, they may enjoy peeing in the soil.